 Court action and liability orders for unpaid council tax

-If you do not pay your council tax, your council can apply to the magistrates court for a liability order.
+Your council can apply to the magistrates court for a liability order if you do not pay your council tax.

 You can attend the court and explain why should not be liable for the debt.
 You can also contact your council at this stage to see if they will agree to an arrangement with you for payment.

-If you need help or advice you should contact your local Shelter advice centre, Citizens Advice, or another local advice service.
+Get advice if you need help going to court.
+Contact your local Shelter advice centre, Citizens Advice, or another local advice service.

 User Shelter's advice services directory to find a face-to-face adviser near you.

 Enforcement action following a liability order from the court